-Holidays have long sounded like a distant memory.
-The coronavirus pandemic has forced us all to rethink plans amid lockdowns and travel bans, as well as fear and uncertainty.
+Covid-19 has forced us all to rethink plans for holidays amid lockdowns and travel bans, as well as fear and uncertainty.

-With fresh hope for 2021 in the roll out of vaccines, search trends have shown a huge rise in the popularity of ‘staycations’ among UK residents seeking their next escape once it's safe to do so.
+With fresh hope with the roll out of vaccines, search trends have shown a huge rise in the popularity of ‘staycations’ among residents seeking a much needed holiday.

 Instead of jetting off on a plane to faraway climes, UK holidaymakers are opting to explore the wonders of home instead; with its pictureseque towns and villages, vast golden beaches and breath-taking clifftops, dense woodlands and vast open countryside.